-IPC_EXCL used with IPC_CREAT to cause the system call to return an error if a
+IPC_EXCL used with IPC_CREAT to cause the system call to return an error if a semaphore set identifier already exists for the specified key.
+This is necessary to prevent the process from thinking it has received a new

 (unique) identifier when it has not.